A report on building a shipping container habitat

 Each of those sliding doors is 10 feet wide by 8 feet high and are enclosed

 frame.
-The large sliding doors are made of double pane tempered glass, without Low-E treatment.
+The large sliding doors are made of double pane tempered glass, without Low-E treatment (Low-E can form streaks after a few years: bad!).
 The sliding doors are also installed from the

 inside and their aluminum frame is pushed and glued with silicone against the steel frame.